Paula Vennells to give evidence at next stage of Horizon inquiry

 Alan Bates will also give evidence to the inquiry when it resumes in April.

-Others set to testify in phases five and six include Lord Arbuthnot of Edrom, who campaigned on behalf of subpostmasters while an MP, former business secretary Sir Vince Cable and Liberal Democrat leader Sir Ed Davey, who has been criticised over what more he could have done while postal affairs minister during part of the scandal.
+Others set to testify in phases five and six include Lord Arbuthnot of Edrom, who campaigned on behalf of subpostmasters when he was Conservative MP for North East Hampshire.

+Conservative ministers who will be questioned over their role as the scandal developed include Greg Clark, business secretary from 2016-2019, Kelly Tolhurst, postal services minister from July 2018 to February 2020, Margot James, who held the role between July 2016 and January 2018, and Cabinet Office minister Baroness Neville-Rolfe, who was postal affairs minister in 2015.

+Liberal Democrat politicians Sir Vince Cable, the former business secretary, party leader Sir Ed Davey, who was postal affairs minister from May 2010 to February 2012, and Jo Swinson, postal affairs minister from September 2012 to May 2015, will all appear as witnesses.